Skip to Main Content

 Osaka is not the only Asian city producing coffee-cocktail hybrids, but its drinking culture gives the format particular traction.
 The city's bar scene in Chuo Ward has become dense enough that differentiation matters: a venue that does one thing well can find its audience, but a venue that bridges two disciplines well can hold two audiences at once.
 Daytime coffee regulars who return for evening drinks are not a new concept, but venues where the evening cocktail list is built with the same sourcing and technique as the morning brew menu are still relatively rare in Japan.

-Within Osaka specifically, the bar peer set includes venues that approach craft from different angles.
+Within Osaka specifically, the bar comparable set includes venues that approach craft from different angles.
 Bar Nayuta, Craftroom, Bar Juniper, and Bistro Champagne each represent a different strand of the city's drinking culture.
 Ista Coffee Element's place in that set is defined by its dual-discipline identity, a positioning that is less common in Osaka than the straight cocktail bar or the straight specialty café.
 For visitors moving between Japan's drinking cities, the comparison set widens: Bee's Knees in Kyoto and Yakoboku in Kumamoto each hold regional Tatler recognition and offer a useful sense of how bar craft varies across the Kansai and Kyushu regions.

 Finding It and Planning Your Visit